3 minute read

 In recent months, CIOs faced an urgent requirement to facilitate organization-wide remote working and totally transform how data was held and made available.

-Some businesses were more prepared than others, meaning many had to hastily adopt new technology and tools to enable the company to remain productive, have access to their data and to be able to communicate and collaborate securely with staff, customers and suppliers.
+Some businesses were more prepared than others, meaning many had to hastily adopt new technology and tools to enable the company to remain productive, have access to their data and be able to communicate and collaborate securely with staff, customers and suppliers.

 Whilst these were short-term fixes, now is the time for CIOs and IT leaders to reassess the situation and look for a long-term solution.
 COVID-19 exposed how insufficient, out-of-date, restrictive, and expensive many businesses’ data infrastructure really was.